KiandaBPM/docs/content/docs/platform/pages/filter.md

        ![Dashboard filter select Display field and Value field](/images/dashboard-filter-display-field.jpg)

-   - **Filter mode** - You can choose whether the filter widget displays options that **start with** the letters or words the user types into the filter widget search box or shows filter options that **contain** the letters or words the user inputs.
+   - **Filter mode** - You can choose whether the filter widget displays options that **start with** the letters or words the user types into the filter widget search box, or shows filter options that **contain** the letters or words the user inputs.

    - **Default value** - You can choose a Default value to appear in the Filter widget.